Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="schema.registry.confluent.basic.authentication.password">authorized-schema-registry-user-password</param>
   ```

-#### Encryption Parameters
+#### Encryption parameters

 To set up a secure connection to the Schema Registry, specify the `https` protocol in the [`schema.registry.url`](#schemaregistryurl) setting and configure the connection using parameters with the prefix `schema.registry.confluent.encryption`.
-These parameters are equivalent to those defined in the [Encryption Parameters](#encryption-parameters) section:
+These parameters are equivalent to those defined in the [Encryption parameters](#encryption-parameters) section:

 - `schema.registry.confluent.encryption.protocol` (see [encryption.protocol](#encryptionprotocol))
 - `schema.registry.confluent.encryption.enabled.protocols` (see [encryption.enabled.protocols](#encryptionenabledprotocols))